 Consumer rights as how would authorities handle a situation when the merchandise is stolen along with the drone?
 What steps could be taken in the event the goods delivered to a client is damaged?
-How can these be returned after a drone-delivery?
-Of course these would be taken up, worked upon and solutions discovered before the services are pressed into action.
+How can these be returned after a drone delivery?
+Of course, these would be taken up, worked upon and solutions discovered before the services are pressed into action.

 Conclusion Last Mile Drone Delivery

 Even though there is a lot to be instilled in the various aspects of drone delivery, there is no doubt that this a part of the future.
-There has always been teething problems whenever newer technology is imbibed on a large scale.
+There have always been teething problems whenever newer technology is imbibed on a large scale.

 There could be other issues to consider with new technology, such as problems that have occurred with self-driving cars.
 There could be a failure in software that could cause collisions and damages.